rocqetry/rocqet/Artifact_README.md

 ### Base Compiler and Compiler Extension

-The Base compiler and extension are defined across multiple files, Look at any file to see that files contribution to the base compiler or an extension.
+The Base compiler and extension are defined across multiple files, Look at any file to see that file's contribution to the base compiler or an extension.

 ### Compiler Passes and Correctness Proofs